galaxyproject/galaxy-hub/src/news/2021-02-galaxy-update/index.md

 By Mehmet Tekman.

-This new slide deck (and accompanying video, see next) provide a broad introduction to single-cell RNA-seq analsys concepts.
+This new slide deck (and accompanying video, see next) provide a broad introduction to single-cell RNA-seq analysis concepts.

 Mehmet updated the **[Pre-processing of 10X Single-Cell RNA Datasets](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/scrna-preprocessing-tenx/tutorial.html)** tutorial as well.
 </div>